amitmse/in_Python_/Logistic Regression/README.md

 		= (X*X*Exp(a + bX))/((1+Exp(a + bX))^2)
 			(minus will be cancel out due to minus sign in Gradient of Log Likelihood Function)

-	Jacobian is similar to first order derivative.
+- Jacobian is similar to first order derivative.
- 	Hessian is similar to second order derivative.
+- Hessian is similar to second order derivative.

 -----------------------------------------------------------------------------------------------------------------------

 # Gradient Descent

 - Gradient Descent is an optimization algorithm which finds global or local minima of a cost/loss function.
-		(Cost Function quantifies the error between predicted values and expected values) A gradient (slope) is nothing but a derivative (first-order) of cost function.
+(Cost Function quantifies the error between predicted values and expected values).
+A gradient (slope) is nothing but a derivative (first-order) of cost function.
 - The gradient of the loss function is a vector that indicates the direction and magnitude of the steepest increase in the loss.
 It tells which way to change the model's parameters to increase the loss.
 - Gradient Descent Process:
 	- Initialization: Start with an initial set of model parameters (e.g., weights and biases).
 	- Iteration: Calculate the gradient of the loss function with respect to the current parameters.
 	- Learning Rate: A parameter that determines how large of a step to take during each iteration.
 A smaller learning rate may lead to slower convergence but avoid overshooting the minimum, while a larger learning rate can converge faster but potentially overshoot and oscillate around the minimum.
 - By iteratively adjusting the model's parameters in the direction of the negative gradient, gradient descent aims to find the set of parameters that minimizes the loss function.
 		New Value = Old Value — Step Size
 ![image](https://github.com/user-attachments/assets/197d05e3-6c47-4cd8-b064-9d34a1767d6a)
 	- Derivative calculates slope and helps to find direction to reach minima.
 	- Constant (Learning rate) also referred to as step size or the alpha, is the size of the steps that are taken to reach the minimum.
 Learning rate must be chosen wisely as:
 		- if it is too small, then the model will take some time to learn.
 		- if it is too large, model will converge as our pointer will shoot and we’ll not be able to get to minima.

 ![image](https://github.com/user-attachments/assets/ff5e905d-df2d-4e38-8d9e-503498cfdd62)